 Do disclose the existence and nature of your interest at any relevant meeting, including informal meetings or discussions with officers and other Members.
 Preferably, disclose your interest at the beginning of the meeting and not just at the commencement of discussion on that particular matter.
 Members may have a Disclosable Pecuniary Interest if the issue being discussed affects them more, either positively or negatively, than other people in the area.
-The Member must say they have Disclosable Pecuniary Interests and must not participate in any discussion of, vote on, or discharge any function related to, any matter in which they have a pecuniary interest, unless dispensation has been granted.
+The Member must say they have a Disclosable Pecuniary Interest and may make representations but must not participate in any discussion of, vote on, or discharge any function related to, any matter in which they have a pecuniary interest, unless dispensation has been granted.
 The definition of a Disclosable Pecuniary Interest is set out in Sections 8 & 9 of the Members' Code of Conduct found earlier in this section.

 3.7 A Member with a Disclosable Pecuniary Interest in a matter who attends a meeting at which the matter is considered must disclose to that meeting the existence and nature of that interest at the commencement of its consideration, or when the interest becomes apparent.
-Having done this the Member can remain in the meeting, but may not speak or vote on the matter unless they have been granted dispensation.
+Having done this the Member can remain in the meeting, can make representations, but may not speak further or vote on the matter unless they have been granted dispensation.
 The Member should make the declaration at the beginning of the meeting or as soon as they are aware of the issue being discussed.
 The Member should say if anything being discussed relates to anything they are required to declare on the register of interests.